Baler Travel Guide: Everything You Need to Know Before Visiting

 Basic facts

-1. Baler is the capital and the oldest municipality of the province of Aurora.
+Baler is the capital and oldest municipality of the province of Aurora.

-4. Baler is mostly known as the birthplace of former Philippine president Manuel Luis Quezon, and a few historical sites stand at the heart of the town in remembrance of him.
+Baler is widely known as the birthplace of former Philippine president Manuel Luis Quezon, and several historical landmarks can be found at the heart of the town in his remembrance.

-6. The majority of the locals in Aurora speak Tagalog, while a few speak Ilocano.
-Residents of Baler are generally welcoming and helpful towards tourists.
+Most locals in Aurora speak Tagalog, while some also speak Ilocano.
+Visitors will find Baler residents generally welcoming and helpful towards tourists.

 Getting there